Aero-Unity-Bots/Aero-Unity-File-Store-Bot/README.md

-removedb - Remove MongoDB url (Owner only) dblist - check Db lits added dbstatus - check db is added and online ip - check out ip address (Owner only) mediainfo - check the files info (Owner only) filestats - View file statistics (Owner only) broadcast - Send message to all users (Owner only)
+removedb - Remove MongoDB url (Owner only) dblist - check Db lits added dbstatus - check db is added and online filestats - View file statistics (Owner only) broadcast - Send message to all users (Owner only)
 ```